cabforum/smime/SBR.md

 A Certificate issued to a Subordinate CA that is an affiliate of the Issuing CA MUST include a set of policy identifiers from one of the two options below:

-1. MUST include one or more explicit policy identifiers defined in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) that indicate the Subordinate CA's adherence to and compliance with these Requirements and MAY contain one or more identifiers documented by the Subordinate CA in its CP and/or CPS; or
+1. one or more explicit policy identifiers defined in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) that indicate the Subordinate CA's adherence to and compliance with these Requirements and MAY contain one or more identifiers documented by the Subordinate CA in its CP and/or CPS; or
-2. MUST contain the `anyPolicy` identifier (2.5.29.32.0).
+2. the `anyPolicy` identifier (2.5.29.32.0).
+(Note from BenW: Do we want to still allow this?)

 The Subordinate CA and the Issuing CA SHALL represent, in their CP and/or CPS, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.